theproadam/Connections/README.md

 # Connections
 Connections is a simple TCP wrapper for easy Server/Client communication.
 It is easy to use, yet is extremely customizable and powerful.
-While very simple, connections contains a few starting features to help quickstart you network project:
+While very simple, connections contains a few starting features to help quickstart your network project:

 - Thread Safety
 - Persistent TCP Connections